 The deepening of the analysis by constructing a questionnaire helps you refine and improve the decisions you make about individual SKUs.
 Analyzing attribute-level data can also help clarify each SKU’s impact on sales and help managers decide which variations from the distribution should be added or eliminated.

 SKU’s and Inventory Management

-Suppose you are concerned about the spread of SKU in your operations.
-A high-quality SKU analysis is precisely what you need to assess the impact of SKUS spread on your ability to do business effectively.
-Understanding the trade-offs associated with the spread of SKU can provide managers with critical insights.
-These insights are essential to them making the right decision-making decisions for their company.
+Suppose you are concerned about the quantity of SKUs in your operation.
+A high-quality SKU analysis is needed to assess the impact of SKU spread on your ability to do business effectively.
+Understanding the trade-offs associated with the number of SKUs and product variants can provide managers with critical insights.
+These insights are essential to making the right decisions for the company.

-The goal is not only to prevent the spread of SKS but also to regulate it.
+The goal is not only to prevent the increase in the quantity of SKUs but also to regulate it

-As the activities expand, there is enough to create added value and not impair your company’s ability to effectively run your business.
-By performing SKUM analyses, it can also help you better understand how it affects your business and its impact on sales, sales volume, and performance.
+As stock levels expand, there should be enough space to add SKUs for added value but not impair the company’s ability to effectively run your business.
+By performing an SKU analysis, companies can better understand how it affects their business and its impact on sales, sales volume, and performance.

-Merging the S&OP product portfolio process with SKU – Level Economic Value Analysis and examining the relevant factors you are targeting is a much smarter and more considered way to manage your Sku portfolio.
-It’s an essential step in the right direction, but it’s only part of the solution, and it’s your job to manage your SKU portfolio in a much smarter way.
+Merging the S&OP product portfolio process with SKU – Level Economic Value Analysis and examining the relevant factors you are targeting is a much smarter and more considered way to manage your SKU portfolio.
+It’s an essential step in the right direction, but it’s only part of the solution.
+At Russell Conveyor, we can help you manage your SKU portfolio in a much smarter way.

 While SKUs can help identify products, too many of them can lead to an overall complex business operation.
-This means that you don’t act as if you have a strategy or method to remove slow moving, powerful SKUs from your supply chain.
-SKU is so popular that the dominant process is everywhere: potential consumers can shop for the right product through any channel.
+This means you should have a strategy or method to remove slow-moving SKUs from your supply chain.
 While this is an essential part of a distributor’s overall business strategy, it can also create several problems that distributors need to consider.